Compute

 Overview

 Resource aggregation supports advanced queries.
-You can use ResourceQL to query configuration states of one or multiple aggregator accounts.
+You can use ResourceQL to query configuration states of resources from one or more source accounts.

 You can use the query statements preset by Config or customize query statements based on resource configuration attributes to query specific cloud resource configurations.